CodePushGo/website/src/content/blog/en/how-to-secure-ota-updates-with-key-management.md

 -   **Version Spoofing**: Users are tricked into downloading outdated, insecure app versions.
 -   **Update Server Breaches**: Direct attacks on infrastructure distributing updates.

 Simply relying on signing isn’t enough.
-Tools like Capgo’s end-to-end encryption ensure updates are decrypted only by authorized parties.
+Tools like CodePushGo’s end-to-end encryption ensure updates are decrypted only by authorized parties.
 Without such measures, these vulnerabilities can compromise app integrity and user safety.

 ### Impact of Security Breaches